JaideepAher/L515-WIth-Jetson-Nano/README.md

 # L515-WIth-Jetson-Nano

-First we will setup our Jetson Nano (You can skip this if you have installed jetpack)
+## A) First we will setup our Jetson Nano (You can skip this if you have installed jetpack)

 Refer the following link for installing Jetpack on Jetson Nano https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro

-Now we need to install Intel Realsense on Jetson nano, you can refer the article linked here https://github.com/IntelRealSense/librealsense/blob/master/doc/installation_jetson.md to do custon installation, or you could do the following steps mentioned below (refred frm jetsonhacks.com)
+## B) Now we need to install Intel Realsense on Jetson nano, you can refer the article linked here https://github.com/IntelRealSense/librealsense/blob/master/doc/installation_jetson.md to do custon installation, or you could do the following steps mentioned below (refred frm jetsonhacks.com)

 Open the terminal on ypour jetson nano and put the following commands.